Sharur District: Historical monuments

 Sharur is one of the most ancient and the largest settlements of the Autonomous Republic of Nakhchivan.
 The favourable geographical position of Sharur created conditions for the settlement of people in ancient times.
 The researches showed that the people settled in the area in the late glacial period.
 The territory of Sharur with its full water rivers, fertile soils were favourable for the development of plant-growing.
 The historical researches defined the settlement of the people in Sharur before Christ.
 The archaeological excavations on the territory of Sharur which is mentioned as Sharuk in the epos of "The Book of Dede Korkut" dating back to the period 1300 ago revealed the settlement and burial places of the Neolithic, Bronze Age as well as Antique period.
 The settlement Oghlangaya covering an area of 40 hectares of the Garatepe Mountain of the region dates back to the 2-1st millenniums B.C.
 The region accounts for a number of archaeological monuments and settlements rich in the patterns of material culture reflecting the activity and lifestyle of ancient people.
 These are the ancient, settlement, towers, cemeteries, Kurgans and architectural monuments.
 The researches of 1980-1990 revealed the cultural remnants of the dug cave of the Stone Age including a great many instruments made of stone and wine-tree.
 The monuments of the mid Bronze Age was revealed in the Araz River, Arpachay and its branches (Shortepe, Kheledj mountain, Kultepe, Djennettepe and others).

 Population

 According to the State Statistics Committee, as of 2018, the population of city recorded 115,600 persons, which increased by 3,500 persons (about 3 percent) from 112,100 persons in 2000.
-57,400 of total population are men, 58,200 are women.
+Of the population, 57,400 are men and 58,200 are women.
 More than 27 percent of the population (about 31,500 persons) consists of young people and teenagers aged 14–29.